Skip to main content

 Dr. Ash

 "Environmental health is personal health.
 We cannot control everything in the air, but we can stop adding to the problem.
-If you are not 100 percent sure an item is recyclable, throw it in the trash.
+If you are not 100% sure an item is recyclable, throw it in the trash.
 It is better to landfill one plastic cup than to ruin a ton of recycling and force that to be burned."

 How to Go Beyond the Blue Bin: The Circular Economy